pirocorp/Object-Oriented-Design/13. DDD/Modeling Problems in Software.md

 ## Understanding the Ubiquitous Language of a Bounded Context

 The language we use is key to the shared understanding we want to have with our domain experts in order to be successful.

+- Try to explain back to the customer what you think they explained to you.
+- Avoid: "What I meant was…"

+> A project faces serious problems when its language is fractured.

+Eric Evans